-Where can it take you?
+Where will it take you?

+English Literature is well respected by all academic institutions and forms an excellent basis for careers in business, politics, the media and legal professions.
+It is also a subject that crosses over into other areas, offering stimulating points of intersection with Art, History, Media Studies, Drama, Philosophy, Music and Psychology.

+French

+Students will foster a range of transferable skills including communication, critical thinking, research skills and creativity, focusing on how French-speaking society has been shaped, socially and culturally, and how it continues to change.
+During the first year, students will study aspects of the social context, together with aspects of the artistic life of French-speaking countries focusing on music and cinema.

+In the second year, further aspects of the social background are covered, focusing on issues such as life for those on the margins of French-speaking society, as well as looking at the positive influences that diversity brings.
+Students will also study aspects of the political landscape in a French-speaking country, looking at immigration from the political perspective and at the way in which political power is expressed through action such as strikes and demonstrations.

+Finally, students will have the opportunity to study both a film and a literary text linked to the topics covered broadening their knowledge of French culture and society.
+They will be assessed in the four skills of speaking, writing, listening and reading.

+A minimum of grade 6 in GCSE French.

 Studying languages will give students excellent and varied career opportunities, together with life-long skills that will be stimulating, thought provoking, mind broadening, enjoyable, sociable, diverse and wide ranging.
 In today's world a language is a highly marketable qualification.

 Communication skills, knowledge of languages, an understanding of foreign cultures, flexibility of mind, analytical ability and research skills are much in demand in a great many fields.
 Modern Language students tend to be mature, flexible and able to cope with the unfamiliar.

 Studying a language does not narrowly confine you to any one area of future study or employment.
 Options could include journalism, the media and arts, banking, accountancy, management, administration, marketing, the civil service, teaching and professional language work.
 Very often, language students go on to combine their language with another subject such as law, business studies, engineering and teaching.

+Geography

-Geography Examination board: Edexcel The course Studying Geography at Victoria College is an excellent opportunity to learn about the physical and human environment in an exciting and varied manner.
+Studying Geography at Victoria College is an excellent opportunity to learn about the physical and human environment in an exciting and varied manner.

 Geography A Level students must undertake four days of fieldwork as part of their course.
 These include two days of accompanied fieldwork with the department, and two days working independently around Jersey collecting data for their Non-Examined Assessment (NEA).
 Additionally, we hope to offer off-Island trips to support learning at A Level.

 We follow the Edexcel course, which develops some of the themes studied at GCSE, as well as introducing new aspects of the subject.

 Year 12: Tectonics, Coasts, Globalisation and Diverse Places

-Year 13: Water and Carbon Cycles, Superpowers, Migration, Identity and Sovereignty Students carry out an independent investigation, which is worth 20% of the A Level and will be internally assessed.
-Requirements Ideally GCSE Geography at Grade 6 but each student is considered on their merits.
-Where can it take you?
+Year 13: Water and Carbon Cycles, Superpowers, Migration, Identity and Sovereignty

+Students carry out an independent investigation, which is worth 20% of the A

+Level and will be internally assessed.

+Ideally GCSE Geography at Grade 6 but each student is considered on their merits.